liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 Another non-primitive argument is `ServiceContext`.
 It requires special attention because most Liferay service methods require it.
 However, you aren't required to pass it to the SDK; you can pass `nil` instead.
-The server then creates a `ServiceContext` instance with default values for you.
+The server then creates a `ServiceContext` instance for you, using default values.

-If you need to set properties for `ServiceContext`, you can do so by adding them to a new `NSDictionary` and then passing that as the `ServiceContext` argument:
+If you need to set properties for `ServiceContext`, you can do so by adding them to a new `NSDictionary` and then passing it as the `ServiceContext` argument:

     NSDictionary *jsonObject = @{
         @"addGroupPermissions": @(YES),